 - Psychiatric care

-However, for these qualifications at least bachelor degree is a must:
+However, for these qualifications, at least a bachelor’s degree is a must:

 - Head of the department

 - Care expert